gvwilson/sensibleadventures/nardica/nardica.md

 if it thinks they're luxuries."
-He glanced pointedly over her shoulder at Uncle Jack, whose plan for looking at the engine seemed to consist of leaning on the *Guinevere*'s railing and scowling at everyone and everything.
+He glanced pointedly over her shoulder at Uncle Jack, whose plan for looking at the engine seemed to consist of leaning on the *Guinevere*'s taffrail and scowling at everyone and everything.

 Rothera's streets were busy but not crowded.